ubudog/OpenInvaders/README.md

 ### Map Key
 S = Space Tile
 W = Wall Tile
-G = Goo Tile
-P = Portal Tile (not in use and may break the game)

-## Sprites
-To use a custom sprite for the player, simply replace .openinvaders/ship.gif with the sprite you want.
-Please note that the sprite must be 32x32.

-Note that any changes inside .openinvaders will be redownloaded if .openinvaders is deleted.

 ## How to Play
-The goal is to clear the area of enemy ships and to get to the nearest portal for the level you're on.
+The goal is to clear the level you're on of enemy ships.

 ## Controls
 W/UP = Move the ship up if the enemies have been cleared
 A/LEFT = Move the ship to the left
 S/DOWN = Move the ship down if the enemies have been cleared
 D/RIGHT = Move the ship to the right
+F = Change firing mode
 Space = Shoot

 ## Stuff for testers
 J = Move up a level
 B = Move down a level
+K = Deplete the player's ammo